-Ethnic Armenians expected to flee Nagorno-Karabakh after Azeri victory
+Hundreds of ethnic Armenians flee Nagorno-Karabakh to Armenia

 Sheila Paylan, an international human rights lawyer, said she does not believe ethnic Armenians will be treated fairly under Azerbaijani rule.

-“There is a longstanding policy of hatred towards the Armenians that goes back decades.
+“There is a long-standing policy of hatred towards the Armenians that goes back decades.
 That just doesn’t stop overnight.
-There’s no reasonable basis to trust there will be any safety or security or rights protected for the Armenians of Karabakh. … They are very much in danger right now,” Paylan told Al Jazeera.
+There’s no reasonable basis to trust there will be any safety or security or rights protected for the Armenians of Karabakh … They are very much in danger right now,” Paylan told Al Jazeera.

-Armenia has called for the immediate deployment of a UN mission to monitor human rights and security in Nagorno-Karabakh.
+Armenia has called for the immediate deployment of a United Nations mission to monitor human rights and security in Nagorno-Karabakh.

-The first group of refugees entered Armenia on Sunday.
-A few dozen people passed by Azerbaijani border guards before arriving at the Armenian village of Kornidzor, where they were registered by officials from Armenia’s foreign ministry.

-“Our families were in shelters.
-Yesterday we had to put down our rifles so we left,” said one man in his 30s who came from the village of Mets Shen.
-He did not identify himself.

 A months-long blockade by Azerbaijani forces has left many in Nagorno-Karabakh without food and fuel.